 Such high pixel density results in plenty of screen real estate and maximum detail.

-Keep in mind though, small items such as text will be too tiny, so you will have to scale up the interface to at least 125%.
+Keep in mind though, small items such as text might be too tiny for some users, so you will have to scale up the interface to at least 125%.

 By doing so, you will get less screen space, but the details will be bigger and more clear.